-The The Isol(Asian) Cookbook came about when former Lee Ho Fook and Dinner by Heston chef, Rosheen Kaul, found herself in mandatory isolation after returning to Melbourne from overseas earlier this year.
+The The Isol(Asian) Cookbook came about when Etta head chef Rosheen Kaul – who formerly worked at Lee Ho Fook and Dinner by Heston – found herself in mandatory isolation after returning to Melbourne from overseas earlier in 2020.

 Unable to go food shopping for two weeks, Kaul relied on the pantry items she already had available and a little fresh produce delivered by her sister.
 She documented every dish she cooked (all her own recipes) over 14 days, before sharing them with a friend, artist Joanna Hu, “who brought them to life with her dreamy illustrations,” Kaul says.

 Their 40-page cookbook has six sections: a glossary of Chinese cooking techniques and essential ingredients; basic recipes (think congee and fried rice); snacks; vegetables; and noodle dishes.
 A condiment section at the back includes Kaul’s “lazy and budget XO sauce” and this aromatic chilli oil recipe.